3pp of the Month (July)

 20 880,000 gp

-8) Determine Saving Throws, Initiative, and Attack Values
+9) Determine Saving Throws, Initiative, and Attack Values.

-Determine all of a character's other details, such as saving throws, initiative modifier, and attack values.
-All of these numbers are determined by the decisions made in previous steps, usually determined by your Class choice.
+Determine all of the character’s other mechanical details, such as his or her saving throws, initiative modifier, and attack values.
+All of these numbers are determined by the decisions made in previous steps, usually determined by your class choice.

-Decide your character's name, age, alignment, and physical appearance (such as height and weight etc).
-It is best to jot down a few personality traits as well, to help you play the character during the game.
+Choose or make up a name for your character (or generate one randomly!), determine his or her age, alignment, and physical appearance (such as height, weight, eye and hair color etc).
+It is helpful to think of a few unique personality traits as well, to help you play the character during the game.